wp-plugins/nextgen-gallery-search-galleries/readme.txt

 = Key features: =
 1. Find galleries easily!
 2. Search for name or description.
+3. Search with multiple keywords at once.
-3. Outputs a link to the gallery.
+4. Outputs a link to the gallery.

 == Installation ==